KeadenM/ReadMe-Generator/README.md

 - [Questions](#questions)

 ## Installation
-Clone the repository to your local machine.
-You can use either the SSH or HTTPS URL:
+1. Clone the repo to your local machine You can use either the SSH or HTTPS URL: SSH: git@github.com:KeadenM/ReadMe-Generator.git HTTPS: https://github.com/KeadenM/ReadMe-Generator.git

 ## Usage
-SSH: git@github.com:KeadenM/ReadMe-Generator.git HTTPS: https://github.com/KeadenM/ReadMe-Generator.git
+Open a terminal or command prompt.
+Navigate to the project directory.
+Run node index.js.
+Answer the prompts to provide information about your project, such as the title, description, installation instructions, usage information, contribution guidelines, and test instructions.
+After answering all the prompts, a README.md file will be generated in the project directory, containing the information you provided.

 ## Contributing
-undefined
+This README Generator wouldn't be possible without the following resources and tools:

+Node.js: A JavaScript runtime built on Chrome's V8 JavaScript engine, enabling the creation of scalable and efficient applications.

+Inquirer: A powerful command-line interface (CLI) library for Node.js that allows users to interact with the application and provide input in an intuitive manner. npm (Node Package Manager): The world's largest software registry, providing access to countless packages, tools, and libraries that greatly simplify the development process.

+File System (fs): A built-in Node.js module that enables interaction with the file system, allowing for the reading and writing of files. package.json: A crucial file in any Node.js project that contains metadata about the project, such as its name, version, dependencies, and scripts.

 ## Tests
-Navigate to the project directory by running cd README.GENERATOR.
+Navigate to the project directory.

 ## Questions
-If you have any questions my github is: Install Node.js on your machine if you haven't already.
-You can download it from the official website: https://nodejs.org/..
-You can also reach me via email at: Install the necessary dependencies by running npm install in your terminal.
-This command will install the required packages listed in the package.json file, such as Inquirer.
+If you have any questions my github is: https://github.com/KeadenM  You can also reach me via email at: Keadenmeacham@gmail.com

 ## License
 MIT https://opensource.org/licenses/MIT